Your capital is at risk if you invest. You could lose all your investment. Please see the full risk warning here.

 There is no denying the fact that cryptocurrencies are here to stay.
 With declining purchasing power of the U.S. dollar and concerns over inflation looming, it is natural for investors to seek a means to shore up the value of their liquid cash.
 In a recorded interview at CoinDesk’s Consensus 2021 conference held on the 24th of May, even billionaire hedge fund investor Ray Dalio stated that he would rather own Bitcoin than bonds.

 However, some investors might be concerned about the volatility and durability of cryptocurrencies, despite the enormous interest in the crypto space.
-To profit from that interest without directly being invested in cryptocurrencies, we at Leverage Shares bring to our investors the Coinbase Tracker ETP (LSE: 1COI in USD, COIB in GBx, COI1 in EUR; Euronext Paris: 1COI; Euronext Amsterdam: COIB), which offers 1:1 exposure to COIN stock at a fraction of the price and in multiple currencies.
+To profit from that interest without directly being invested in cryptocurrencies, Coinbase might be the answer.

 A Leading Transaction Hub